w5xd/ASW12V/README.md

 Construction

 <p>A parts list, construction details, and a PCB layout are published <a href='construction.md'>here</a>.</p>

+Inductive Loads

+The solid state relays do not have built-in protection from any inductive voltage spike that happens as an inductive load is turned off.
+The PCB has 12 positions for diodes to be installed, labeled D11 up through D44.
+Installing these diodes is optional.
+They are not needed for non inductive loads, nor for inductive loads that have their own flyback diodes installed (e.g. the Array Solutions 6-Pak in my shack.)

 Controlling the ASW12V

-A USB connection to the USB-C connector is required for operation of the microcontroller such that it operates in a pass through mode in the absence of any incoming USB commands.
+A USB connection to the USB-C connector is required for operation of the microcontroller.
+Without USB power, all outputs are off.
+The sketch on the Arduino powers up in a pass through mode.
 That is, the firmware transfers the INPUT side as a pass through to the OUTPUT&mdash;a signal on an INPUT pin results in Vcc applied to corresponding OUTPUT pin on the opposite side of the box.
 <p>When plugged in to a computer, the drivers for its USB port automatically are installed (on most